MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 ![Screenshot that shows SQL Server Profiler.](media/desktop-directquery-about/directquery-about_07.png)

-To read the trace file for the current session:
+To open the trace file for the current session:

 1. During a Power BI Desktop session, select **File** > **Options and settings** > **Options**, and then select **Diagnostics**.